 - Double up on the recipe and bring it to a potluck or dinner party.

 To put my twist on this classic, I added bacon.
 Bacon because it’s quicker to cook but still offers a slightly crunchy with meaty flavors.
 It adds textures and a depth of flavors to this classic Thai dish, making it extra "Aroi" (delicious).
 Thai style with a little bit of Western bacon infusion! (:

-Garlic.
-This dish is garlic heavy.
+- Garlic.
+This dish is garlic-heavy.
 Use large cloves of garlic and more garlic if desired.
-Slice your crushed garlic into larger chunks for extra garlicky taste in your stir fry.
+Slice your crushed garlic into larger chunks for an extra garlicky taste in your stir fry.

 How to make Thai Stir-Fried Cabbage With Bacon

 Step One.
 Add Oyster, soy sauce, fish sauce, sugar, and white pepper to a small bowl.